-The Institute for Data Intensive Engineering and Science (IDIES) is pleased to announce its 2020 IDIES Seed Funding Program (SFP) offering.
-The goal of this initiative is to provide seed funding for data-intensive computing projects that
+The Institute for Data Intensive Engineering and Science (IDIES) is pleased to announce its 2021 IDIES Seed Funding Program (SFP).
+The goal of this initiative is to provide seed funding for data-intensive computing projects that:

 Request for Proposals (RFP)

-In an effort to support and promote the growth of data-intensive, multidisciplinary, multi-investigator sponsored projects at Johns Hopkins, IDIES invites faculty and researchers to submit proposals detailing their ideas for research.
-Proposals should adhere to the three main goals (a-c) listed above.
+In an effort, to support and promote the growth of data-intensive, multidisciplinary, multi-investigator sponsored projects at JHU, IDIES invites faculty and researchers to submit proposals detailing their ideas for research.
+Proposals should adhere to the three main goals listed above.

-Award Amounts: The total budget request for a faculty team may not exceed $25,000.
+The total budget request for a faculty team may not exceed $25,000.
 Please see specific budget guidelines below.
-The project period is up to one year beginning March 1, 2020.
+The project period is up to one year beginning April 1, 2021.